awesome-inc/FontAwesome.Sharp/README.md

 - [FontAwesome.Portable](http://www.nuget.org/packages/FontAwesome.Portable/)
 Great idea to make it a portable library.
 However, we could not find the source repository.
 - [charri/Font-Awesome-WPF](https://github.com/charri/Font-Awesome-WPF): Clean and nice implementation.
 Icon metadata and spinning support are really cool.
+- [FontAwesome-WindowsForms](https://github.com/denwilliams/FontAwesome-WindowsForms): An example implementation for Windows Forms.
+We adapted this for **FontAwesome.Sharp.4.4.0**.

 In production, however, we needed to support

 	- Ribbons using ImageSource (not only Image),
 	- MVVM with Icon enum (smaller memory footprint on the viewmodel than Image) and
 	- more markup extensions to keep the Xaml compact.